KenSciResearch/fairMLHealth/docs/resources/Evaluating_Fairness.md

 # Framing the Problem <a class = "anchor" id = "part1"></a>

 ## Context
 In issues of social justice, *"discrimination"* refers to the unjustified, differential treatment of individuals based on their sociodemographic status [[Romei and Ruggieri 2014]](#romei2014_ref).
 The "socially salient" sociodemographic groups [[Speicher 2018]](#speicher2018_ref) about which discrimination is measured are known as ***protected attributes***, *sensitive attributes*, or *protected features*.
-So, a "fair" model could be considered one that does not discriminate relative to any protected attributes.
+Therefore, the goal of our work is to evaluate (a) whether our model makes similar predictions for all socially salient groups, or (b) whether any differences arise that are ethically justified.

 ## Disparity  <a id="disparity_def"></a>